 WITNESSES: Palm Coast Resort Community Association, Inc. A Florida Not for Profit Corporation

 (print) By:

 (print)

 STATE OF

+COUNTY OF

-The foregoing instrument was acknowled or □ online notarization, this day of of the Palm Coast Resort Communit Corporation, on behalf of the Corporatio ged before me by means of □ physical presence, 2022 by, the President y Association, Inc., a Florida Not for Profit n.
-He is personally known to me or who(type of identification) as
+or □ online notarization, this day of of the Palm Coast Resort Communit Corporation, on behalf of the Corporatio lged before me by means of □ physical presence , 2022 by, the President ty Association, Inc., a Florida Not for Profit on.
+He is personally known to me or who (type of identification) as

 NOTARY PUBLIC

 Print Name:

 My Commission expires: